louisparra/ds/tokens/README.md

 <!--
 What this file is:
-Guidance for the canonical tokens (tokens/tokens.json): structure, editing rules, and workflows.
+Guidance for tokens (tokens/tokens.json): structure, editing rules, and workflows.

 Who should edit it:
 Token Owner, Design Lead, or Docs Owner.